SOFE3650F18/project-group-22/Iteration 2/README.md

 ![login sequence diagram](./login.png)

-The above diagram depicts a login sequence diagram showing the process of logging into the CMS
+The above diagram depicts a login sequence diagram showing the process of logging into the CMS. **UC-9**

 ![course sequence diagram](accessCourse.png)

 The above diagram depicts the process that Angular will follow when a user wants to select a course.
-There is a similar diagram when accessing any page in the application
+There is a similar diagram when accessing any page in the application. **UC-5**, **UC-10**

 ## Step 7: Update Kanban